woojiahao/tp/docs/UserGuide.md

 Command: `summary`

 Important notes:
-1. If you have no expenses saved in UniCa$h, the summary pop-up window will not appear.
-However, if you have previously opened the summary window and then remove all expenses, it will remain open until you manually close it.
+1. Expected Behaviour: The summary of expenses is a pop-up window.
+If there are no expenses saved in UniCa$h, the pop-up window will not appear.
+Do note that the summary window will remain open should you decide to remove all expenses after it is opened, until you manually close it.
 2. When making changes to your transactions in UniCa$h, the plots in the summary window will automatically update to reflect your modifications.
 3. The pie chart showcases the **top 10 expense categories** based on their respective amounts.
 4. The line chart exclusively showcases expenses **from the past one year**, according to the system's clock.